-Scheduling taxing tasks back-to-back may not just be stressful for the child, importantly it may put them off certain subjects.
+Scheduling taxing tasks back-to-back may not just be stressful for the child, but importantly it may put them off certain subjects.
 Based on the child’s inclination towards particular subjects, it will work well for your homeschool schedule to alternate subjects that the child finds hard with lighter ones, to give the brain a break.
 You could even look at not doing every subject daily.
-So while regularity is of importance, it does not necessarily mean doing every subject every single day.
+So while regularity is important, it does not necessarily mean doing every subject every single day.

 Take Into Account The Schedule Of Siblings

 If you are dealing with homeschooling more than one child, you need to take into account their varying needs and schedules.
 If you need to nurse an infant, for example, nursing time can be utilized to read aloud to your preschooler.
 With preschoolers and older kids, it will always work well to offer individual attention by way of a fun activity to the preschooler before you get started with older kids.
-Similarly naptime for preschoolers can be utilized for tackling heavier subjects with the older kids.
+Similarly, naptime for preschoolers can be utilized for tackling heavier subjects with older kids.
 Factoring in aspects such as these and allowing for some flexibility will help you create an easy homeschool schedule.

 Above everything, be realistic.
 Overscheduling as well as trying to “do it all” can turn out to be a recipe for disaster.
 The answer to how many hours a day should you homeschool lies in the child’s age and grade.
 Devising a homeschool schedule by grade will mean having a school day for a high-schooler stretching to six hours while keeping it at two to three hours for a child going to preschool or kindergarten.

 With a homeschool schedule, you also need to be prepared to make changes, irrespective of how much thought you have given to prepare the schedule in the first place.
 Depending on factors such as the child’s age, your work schedules and more, the homeschooling routine will need to change; and that is perfectly okay.
 Follow what works for you as a family as opposed to going by a traditional school routine.